Investors are exposed to China via global equity or bond allocations, emerging markets holdings, or other parts of their portfolios.

 The onshore and offshore markets have a total market cap of US$12.6 trillion.
 China A-shares equate to US$6.7 trillion.
 To put the scale of this opportunity into context, the China A-share market comprises over 806 companies with a market cap over US$2 billion.
 This number of companies actually exceeds the equivalent figure for the US.

-Source: Bubble size indicates the total listed market caps for the stock universe in different markets.
+Bubble size indicates the total listed market caps for the stock universe in different markets.
 Universe: All active stocks with listed market cap >US$2bn.
 Note: Aggregate growth and valuations are calculated based on full-listed shares.
-Source: FactSet, I/B/E/S, MSCI, Ninety One, May 2019.
+Source: Ninety One, FactSet, I/B/E/S, MSCI, Goldman Sachs Global Investment Research, January 2021.

 Even after a period of strong growth, China’s bond market has considerable room for further expansion, given its still-modest size relative to nominal GDP.